glenmeyerowitz/ECEM202A-Project/README.md

 There are existing systems that can determine the weather using computer vision.
 Tesla incorporates an “autowiper” feature which uses a fisheye camera and associated Neural Network (NN) to output a probability between 0 and 1 of whether there is moisture on the windshield.
 [3] However, this feature is susceptible to adversarial attacks either thru the physical world or algorithms that impact the output signal of the embedded camera itself.

+## Project Objectives

+1. Create a labeled database of images and video showing a range of different weather conditions that a car may experience on the road.
+2. Train a Neural Network (NN) to correctly identify and classify new images based on the weather conditions present.
+3. Deploy the NN to an NVIDIA Jetson Nano with a Raspberry Pi Camera Module to emulate a camera on a car.
+4. Create weather conditions in a custom environment and allow the system to respond.
+5. Ensure that the system properly adjusts its internal Finite State Machine (FSM) depending on the weather conditions such that the vehicle always stays inside its Operational Design Domain (ODD) and that it operates within appropriate functional safety limits.

 ## Technical Approach and Methods

 The first step in this process will be to develop a dataset of video and images of a variety of weather conditions that may be experienced when driving.
 These include rain, fog, dust, and snow.
 Wherever possible, I would like to collect this data by temporarily mounting a camera on my car and driving in real-world conditions.
 However, it may not be possible to obtain images of all desired weather conditions in and around Los Angeles so the dataset will most likely need to be supplemented with additional images from online databases.
 All images will be scaled and sized appropriately to ensure compatibility with the desired camera.